Unveiling the Secrets of Profitable Cryptocurrency Arbitrage: A Comprehensive Guide

 execute_trading_strategy()

-The function then identifies the indices of outliers by comparing the absolute values of z-scores with the defined thresholds.
-Finally, it prints the indices of the detected price and volume outliers.
+Next, the function identifies outlier indices by comparing the absolute z-scores against the defined thresholds.
+It then prints the indices where significant deviations were detected in both price and volume data.

 # Install required packages